TEACHINGpoint course materials have been designed to be flexible and economical.

 Please check each course description for the length of each course and pricing .
 Prices subject to change and some may be different from last catalog.

 There is no minimum order, however, student activity books may not be ordered without the accompanying teacher manual for initial course orders of the same subject.
-Specifically, the eBook, CD only, Teacher's Edition Subscription or Teacher's Edition with Classroom Set must be ordered to purchase individual copies of the student book.
+Specifically, the eBook, Teacher's Edition Subscription or Teacher's Edition with Classroom Set must be ordered to purchase individual copies of the student book.

 1) eBook student book versions must be accompanied by a concurrent or previous teacher manual purchase.